 The celebration is both religious and secular.
 Typically this is the end of the long rainy season and the countryside is covered with yellow daisies.
 The day begins with church services followed by the family meal.
 Young children will receive small gifts of money or bread after the girls gather flowers and sing and boys paint pictures of saints.
 Families visit friends and adults drink Ethiopian beer.

-As I mention in the article for the Washington Post, the availability of modern social media and Internet resources makes the promotion of this ethnic and cultural holiday more visible for this Diaspora of African and Caribbean peoples.
+As I mentioned in the article for the Washington Post, the availability of modern social media and Internet resources makes the promotion of this ethnic and cultural holiday more visible for this Diaspora of African and Caribbean peoples.
 Kickstarted by the Ethiopian African Millennium Group back in 2007 this effort to promote the holiday was sponsored by Starbucks Coffee Company and the African-American Civil War Museum as 30,000 people came to the Washington Monument.
 Other major American cities like San Jose and Seattle also celebrate Enkutatash.

 Bill Petro, your friendly neighborhood historian